Overview

 If you forget to take the medicine

-If you forget a dose, take it as soon as you remember.
-If it's within 12 hours of your next dose, leave out the missed dose and take your next dose as normal.
+If you forget a dose, take it as soon as you remember, unless it's nearly time for your next dose.
+In this case, leave out the missed dose and taken your next dose at the usual time.

-If nortriptyline makes you sleepy and you need to drive or use tools or machinery, leave out the missed dose and carry on with the next dose as normal.
+If nortriptyline makes you sleepy and you need to drive or use tools or machinery, leave out the missed dose and take the next dose as normal.

 Never take 2 doses at the same time.
 Never take an extra dose to make up for a forgotten one.